comp426-2022-fall/a99-group7/docs/api.md

 This is the root endpoint for our backend.

 ## (GET) /app/login/
 This endpoint logs the user into the website with the provided email and password.
 We validate the user's email and password with the database.
-It also keeps track of user login event in the logs table.
+It also keeps track of login event in the logs table.

 ## (POST) /app/sign-up/
 This endpoint creates a new user account with the provided username, email, and password.
 If the username or email is already registered, it returns an error message; otherwise, a new user account is created in the users database.
-It also keeps track of the user sign up event in the logs table.
+It also keeps track of the sign up event in the logs table.

 ## (POST) /app/delete-profile/
 This endpoint deletes a user's profile from the database.
 It also keeps track of the user deleting their profile in the logs table.